hetalang/HetaSimulator.jl/docs/src/tutorial/fit.md

 ## Working example

-This lesson uses the following model code.

-File can be downloaded here: [index.heta](./fit-files/index.heta)
+This example uses the `heta` model, which can be downloaded here: [index.heta](./fit-files/index.heta)

 ```heta
 // Compartments